cdreyes/Surviving-the-Titanic-Disaster/README.md

-## Predicting the Odds of Surviving the Titanic Disaster
+# Predicting the Odds of Surviving the Titanic Disaster

-Data Understanding
+## Data Understanding

 The data is acquired from Kaggle's "Titanic: Machine Learning from Disaster"

-VARIABLE DESCRIPTIONS:
+### Variable Descriptions:

 survived: Survival (0 = No; 1 = Yes)

 pclass: Passenger Class (1 = 1st; 2 = 2nd; 3 = 3rd)